georgemelrose/Environmental-Multi-Omics-Study/README.md

 R code for different ML and data mining techniques are in seperate named files.
 A full explanation of the work is provided in the associated powerpoint.

 K-mean clustering is used for the module detection present in the WGCNA script.

+Data associated hasn't been uploaded as such due to it being experimental data from groups at the University of Birmingham.